NathanKr/rsc-fetch-dynamic-data-playground/README.md

 <h2>Project Description</h2>
-This project showcases the power of React Server Components (RSC) in Next.js for dynamic server-side rendering (SSR) with robust error and loading state handling.
+This project showcases the power of React Server Components in Next.js to handle <strong>dynamic data fetching</strong>, <strong>error management</strong>, and <strong>loading state handling</strong>.
 It demonstrates server-side data fetching, error management, and dynamic UI rendering using Next.js components.

 <h2>Motivation</h2>
 Building upon the foundation established in the references (links provided), this project delves deeper into RSC's capabilities for dynamic data fetching.
 Unlike SSG (static site generation), which doesn't necessitate error and loading states (as data is pre-fetched during build time), SSR requires careful handling of these states to deliver a seamless user experience.
 This project tackles essential questions:

 <ul>
-<li>How to implement dynamic data fetching using RSC in Next.js?</li>
+    <li>How to implement dynamic data fetching using RSC in Next.js.</li>
-<li>How to effectively handle errors within server components to ensure user-friendliness ?</li>
+    <li>How to handle errors effectively within server components to ensure a smooth UX.</li>
-<li>How to render appropriate loading states while RSC components are fetching data ?</li>
+    <li>How to render appropriate loading states while server components are fetching data.</li>
 </ul>

 <h2>Installation</h2>